isomerpages/pris-test/_visit-matters/E Letters.md

 permalink: /visit-matters/e-letters
 description: ""
 ---
-To maintain a healthy relationship, it is important for inmates to maintain good communication with his/her loved ones.
-DIRECT allows inmates to connect with their families and friends through e-letters in addition to the regular visit.
+Good communication is important to maintain a healthy relationship.
+DIRECT allows inmates to connect with their families and friends through e-letters in addition to  the regular visits.

 As inmates using Direct e-letters are able to view their incoming letters and greeting cards on their electronic tablets, they no longer receive their incoming letters and greeting cards in hardcopy format from Jan 2022.
 The hardcopy letters and greeting cards will be scanned and made available to inmates on their electronic tablets.